klipsey/DriverMod/Release/README.md

 If you enjoy my work and would like to support me, you can donate to my Ko-fi: https://ko-fi.com/robdev

 ## Credits
 rob - Pretty much everything

 TheTimesweeper - Maintaining everything in my absence, making it super easy to get back on my feet, lots of code help and feedback

 Moffein - Also maintained things :-)

-Swuff - Code help, feedback
+Swuff - Code help, feedback, networking help

 Bog - Code for Shuriken interaction fix